Completed: Sustainable Investment Assurance Model: SIAM

 Dr Stephen Spooner

-Stephen is a Senior Research Officer at Swansea University, working within the National Circular Materials Research Centre – a centre designed to bring a collaborative approach to large scale deliverable solutions to disrupt the take-make-waste society of today.
+Stephen is associate Professor at Coventry University.
 Previously Stephen worked in the areas of liquid metal processing and sustainable manufacturing at the University of Warwick, ranging from projects investigating the fundamentals of interfacial phenomena between liquid steel and slag, to the macroscopic material flows of steel through life cycle as an enabler for decarbonisation within the UK.

 Published: February 11th, 2022